 As such, I made sure to get silly pictures in my Panam Palmer costume, grimacing at my phone, too.
 What's the point of cosplay if not to have fun with it?

-Next Panam Palmer cosplay attempt: what I would do differently
+Next Panam Palmer cosplay: how I would style it differently

 It does look like Panam's eyelid rims are quite light, but using white eyeliner on my waterline didn't quite suit me here.